PHARTGAMES/SpaceMonkey/README.md

 ### Warning

 This feature only outputs Sway, Heave and Surge accelerations and may not perform optimally.
+As such, the output does not have enough information to run an Accuforce wheel in FFB Foundation mode through SimCommander.
 It uses a dll provided by the user Motion4All on RaceDepartment.

 ### Setup